 Levels of Coverage

-Washington Healthplanfinder will allow shoppers to find a plan that fits their needs and their budget by offering side-by-side comparisons of health plans based on a variety of factors such as cost, quality and physician networks.
-Plan options will be broken down into metal tiers including Gold, Silver and Bronze based on the level of coverage they provide:
+Washington Healthplanfinder allows shoppers to find a plan that fits their needs and budget by offering side-by-side comparisons of health plans based on a variety of factors such as cost, quality and physician networks.
+Plan options will be broken down into metal tiers – Gold, Silver and Bronze – based on the level of coverage they provide:

 - Gold Plans: Gold plans cover 80 percent of the cost of essential health benefits, while the patient pays 20 percent.